Early stopping and polynomial smoothing in regression with reproducing kernels: Polynomial smoothing

 The leading idea in the present section is identifying values of $\alpha$, for which the bound (\ref{main_inequality}) from Theorem~\ref{th:3} scales as $R^2 \widehat{\epsilon}_n^2$.

 Let us recall the definition of a polynomial decay kernel from \eqref{beta-polynomial}:

 One typical example of the reproducing kernel satisfying this condition is the Sobolev kernel on $[0, 1] \times [0, 1]$ given by $\mathbb{K}(x, x^\prime) = \min \{x, x^\prime \}$ with $\beta = 2$ \cite{raskutti2014early}.
-The corresponding RKHS is the first-order Sobolev class, that is, the class of functions that are almost everywhere differentiable with the derivative in $L_2[0, 1]$. \begin{lemma} Assume there exists $\beta>1$ such that the $\beta$-polynomial decay assumption from (\ref{beta-polynomial}) holds.
-Then there exist numeric constants $c_1, c_2 > 0$ such that for $\alpha < 1/\beta$, one has
+The corresponding RKHS is the first-order Sobolev class, that is, the class of functions that are almost everywhere differentiable with the derivative in $L_2[0, 1]$. \begin{lemma} For any $\beta$-polynomial eigenvalue decay kernel, there exist numeric constants $c_1, c_2 > 0$ such that for $\alpha < 1/\beta$, one has